 Help for Daily Living

-There are so many ways these can be used to help with daily living assistance!
-They would be useful at schools, hospitals, therapy, work, or home.
+There many ways these help with daily living assistance!
+They’re useful at schools, hospitals, therapy, work, or home.

 The following are a few suggestions:

 Feeding– bottles, sippy cups, water bottles, forks, spoons